 The task of the visual arts is to bond creativity, experience and problem solving.
-At BSC, students learn how to create art that communicates ideas, thoughts and feelings.
+At BSC, students learn how to create art that communicates ideas, thoughts, and emotions.
 Through study of design elements and principles, students develop understanding of the visual language needed to analyze art and to apply aesthetic knowledge in a cultural context.
 Non-majors may benefit from visual art courses as self-enrichment.
 Several classes are structured so students can have continual enrollment as their skills develop.

 BSC’s program has a three-fold mission:

 - Provide core curriculum for students planning to transfer to a four-year college or use art as a profession and livelihood

 - Provide an environment for students to enjoy art and to develop skills through participation in local, state, and national art activities and exhibitions